jangala-dev/lua-bus/readme.md

 ## Installation

-Ensure you have the required dependencies (fibers, fibers.queue, fibers.op, fibers.sleep, uuid, and our updated trie module).
+Ensure you have the required dependencies (lua-fibers and lua-trie).
 Then, include the Bus module in your Lua project.

 ```lua
 local Bus = require 'bus'